HubSpot addresses duplicate content using canonical URLs. A canonical URL is an HTML element used by search engines to handle duplicate content.

 Automatically add self-referencing canonical URLs for all blog posts, landing pages, and website pages (recommended)

-It is recommended to add self-referencing canonical URLs to individual pages and posts so that search engines recognize this URL as the authoritative version.
+It's recommended to add self-referencing canonical URLs to individual pages and posts so that search engines recognize this URL as the authoritative version in search results.

 - In your HubSpot account, click the settings icon settings in the main navigation bar.

 - In the left sidebar menu, navigate to Website > Pages.

 - In the Pages and blog posts setting, select Add self-referencing canonical URLs to all pages and blog posts (Recommended).

 - Click Save to apply your changes to your settings.

 Please note: for the Blog listing pages setting, HubSpot recommends that you don't add canonical URLs to blog listing pages.
 While search engines may flag blog listing pages as duplicate content, setting the blog listing page's canonical URL to the first page prevents search engines from finding any subsequent paginated pages.

 Add or edit a canonical URL for an individual blog post, landing page, or website page